TACC-Cloud/geoapi/README.md

 These are useful steps to follow when there are changes to the database model.

-First, apply migrations (i.e. do not run initdb.py):
+First, apply migrations (Note, this is also done during running of initdb.py):

 ```
 docker exec -it geoapi alembic upgrade head